ArinzeGit/Intro-Component-With-Sign-Up-Form/README.md

 }
 ```

-- I learned `Regex` to use for my client side form validation.
+- I learned `Regex` for my client side form validation.
 'Regular expressions' are used for matching text strings.
 I learned the key concepts like patterns, metacharacters, quatifiers, character classes, anchors and grouping and capturing

 ```js
 const emailPattern = /^[^\s@]+@[^\s@]+\.[^\s@]{2,6}$/;